 - Follow the purple Elizabeth line signs, tap in at the gates and check the departure boards before you board.

-- Weekday peak times (06:30–09:30 and 16:00–19:00) are the busiest, so allow extra time if you have luggage.
+- Weekday peak times (06:30–09:30 and 16:00–19:00) bring the heaviest crowds, so allow extra time if you have luggage.

 - From central stations, you can connect to the Tube, buses, taxis and national rail services.